gnomon-inria/gnomon/doc/workspaces/workspacename.rst

 Context of use
 ==============

-Describe a typical application in which this workspace would be used and its general goal.
-Mention the types of input and output forms of the related algorithms.
+The Gnomon browser workspace is the place to find, import and open datasets in order to implement different functionalities of the Gnomon platform.
+It enables a user to view and interactively work with datasets, change visualisation parameters and create thumbnails of an imported dataset for the form manager to be used with other workspaces.

+* **Input**: A 3D data file (e.g . image stack) in the formats inr.gz, .tif or  cgi.

+* **Output**: A 3D representation of the image on the viewer, with possibility to interact with it (rotation, zoom, translation).

-Outlay of the Workspace_Name workspace
+Outlay of the Browser workspace
 =======================

 .. image::